Scalable Dexterous Robot Learning with AR-based Remote Human-Robot Interactions: Numerical Results

 \section{Numerical Results}

 This section provides numerical results to demonstrate the efficacy of the proposed algorithm through the PyBullet simulator in the Python environment and real-world trials as shown in Fig. 4 and supplementary videos.
 In the considered dexterous robot arm-hand system with CGXi-G6 arm and an Inspire hand (See Fig. 1 and Fig. 7), we utilize the YOLOv8 object detection model for perception and conduct the object grasping tasks.
 During the network training, the Adam optimizer is adopted, the discount factor is $\gamma=0.98$, the learning rate is $7.3\times10^{-4}$, the batch size is $B=512$, and the parameters in the entropy augmented reward are outlined in Table I. The state $\mathbf{s}_t $ at each time step is a 20-element vector and the action $\mathbf{a}_t$ is an 8-element vector.
-By leveraging our dexterous robot arm-hand teleoperation system via AR in the subsection II-B, 15 expert trajectories are collected, which is a small amount.
 The parameters for the SAC structures are outlined in Table II.
 The projection head is a MLP with two hidden layers (each layer has 256 hidden units) and an output feature size of 128, the temperature parameter of the contrastive loss is $\tau_{\rm CL}=0.1$, and the weight is $\xi_4=0.5$.

-In the simulations and real-world trials, two widely-used RL architectures are considered for performance comparison and the baselines are implemented as follows: \begin{itemize} \item {PPO~\cite{PPO2017,Jianliang2026}: The policy is generated by a MLP with two hidden layers, and each hidden layer has 256 hidden units.} \item SAC~\cite{haarnoja18b}: The network structure stays the same as shown in Table II, which is also helpful for the ablation study. \item SAC with behavior cloning pretraining (BC$+$SAC): It is the case of our proposed algorithm without contrastive learning (absence of projection head component) for the sake of ablation study. \end{itemize}
+{ In the simulations and real-world trials, three widely-used RL architectures are considered for performance comparison and the baselines are implemented as follows: \begin{itemize} \item {PPO~\cite{PPO2017,Jianliang2026}: The policy is generated by a MLP with two hidden layers, and each hidden layer has 256 hidden units.} \item SAC~\cite{haarnoja18b}: The network structure stays the same as shown in Table II, which is also helpful for the ablation study. \item Advantage Weighted Actor-Critic (AWAC)~\cite{AshvinNair}: Its actor is updated by maximizing the weighted likelihood policy, and the network structure also stays the same as shown in Table II. \item SAC with behavior cloning pretraining (BC$+$SAC): It is the case of our proposed algorithm without contrastive learning (absence of projection head component) for the sake of ablation study. \end{itemize} }